Skip to content

 -Grain Whiskey: Grain whiskey is made from any grain other than malted barley.
 Corn, wheat, and rye are the most common grains used in grain whiskeys.
 Grain whiskeys are typically light in body and flavor.

--Light Whiskey: Light whiskey is a blended whiskey made with single malt and grain whiskeys.
+-Light Whiskey: Light whiskey is blended with single malt and grain whiskeys.
 This type of whiskey is usually lighter in body and flavor than other Japanese whiskey.

 The Unique Characteristics of Japanese Whiskey

 Japanese whisky is often described as being “smooth” and “delicate.”
-This is partly due to the fact that Japanese whisky is typically made using a pot still, resulting in a more refined spirit.
+This is partly because Japanese whisky is typically made using a pot still, resulting in a more refined spirit.
 Additionally, Japanese whisky is often aged in Mizunara oak casks, which imparts a unique flavor profile to the finished product.

 Another characteristic of Japanese whisky that sets it apart from other whiskies is the use of Shochu in the production process.
 Shochu is a type of distilled alcohol that is made from rice, barley, or sweet potatoes.
 Adding Shochu to the mash bill of Japanese whisky adds complexity to the final product.